 - A. Regular Meetings.
-The City Council's regular meetings will be held the first and third Tuesdays of each month in the City Hall City Council Chambers (9611 SE 36th Street, Mercer Island).
-Regular meetings will begin at 6:30 p.m.
-If any Tuesday on which a meeting is scheduled falls on a legal holiday, the meeting shall be held at 6:30 p.m. on the first business day following the holiday, or on another day designated by a majority vote of the City Council. - B. Special Meetings.
+The City Council's regular meetings will be held the first and third Tuesdays of each month in the City Hall City Council Chambers (9611 SE 36th Street, Mercer Island) when permittable.
+Certain circumstances (weather, emergencies, etc.) may require that City Council meetings be held remotely using a teleconferencing platform.
+Regular meetings will begin at 6:30 p.m. or as set by MICC 2.06.010.
+If any Tuesday on which a meeting is scheduled falls on a legal holiday, the meeting shall be held at 6:30 p.m., or as set by MICC 2.06.010, on the first business day following the holiday, or on another day designated by a majority vote of the City Council. - B. Special Meetings.
 A special meeting is any City Council meeting other than a regular City Council meeting.
 Notice shall be given at least 24 hours in advance specifying the date, time, and place of the meeting and the business to be transacted.
 A special City Council meeting may be scheduled by the Mayor, City Manager or at the request of a majority of the City Council and pursuant to RCW 42.30.080. - C. Emergency Meetings.
 An emergency meeting is a special City Council meeting called without 24-hour notice.
 An emergency meeting may only be called as a result of an emergency involving injury or damage to persons or property or the likelihood of such injury or damage or when time requirements of a 24-hour notice would make notice impractical and increase the likelihood of such injury or damage.
 Emergency meetings may be called by the City Manager or the Mayor.
 The minutes will indicate the reason for the emergency. - D. Executive Sessions.
-An executive session is a portion of a City Council meeting that is closed except to the City Council, City Manager, City Attorney and staff members and/or consultants authorized by the City Manager.
+An executive session is a portion of a City Council meeting that is closed except to the City Council, City Manager, City Attorney, and staff members and/or consultants authorized by the City Manager.
 The public is restricted from attendance.
 Executive sessions may be held during regular or special City Council meetings and will be announced by the Mayor or the Chair.
 Executive sessions may be held for limited purposes consistent with RCW 42.30.110(1) and RCW 42.30.140(4)(a).
 Permissible topics include: considering real property acquisition and sale, public bid contract performance, complaints against public officers and employees, review of collective bargaining agreements, public employment applications and evaluations, and certain attorney-client discussions.
 Before convening an executive session, the Mayor or Chair shall announce the purpose of the meeting.
 Pursuant to RCW 42.23.070(4), Councilmembers must maintain the confidentiality of all written materials and verbal information provided during executive sessions to ensure that the City's position is not compromised.
 Confidentiality also includes information provided to Councilmembers outside of executive sessions when the information is considered exempt from production under the Public Records Act, chapter 42.56 RCW.
 If a Councilmember unintentionally discloses executive session material with another party, that Councilmember shall promptly inform the City Manager and/or the City Council of the disclosure.

 E. Planning Sessions.
-Each year the City Council shall hold an annual planning session (2- or 3-day retreat) during the first quarter of the year.
-During this planning session, the City Council will agree upon City Council Goals for the next two years.
+Each year the City Council shall hold an annual planning session (2- or 3-day retreat) during the first quarter of the year, or as soon as possible thereafter.
+During this planning session, the City Council will agree upon City Council Goals, Priorities, and Work Plan for the next two years.
 The City Council may hold additional planning sessions during the year.